observablehq/plot/docs/transforms/bin.md

 ## Bin options

-Given input *data* = [*d₀*, *d₁*, *d₂*, …], by default the resulting binned data is an array of arrays where each inner array is a subset of the input data [[*d₁*, …], [*d₀*, …], …].
+Given input *data* = [*d₀*, *d₁*, *d₂*, …], by default the resulting binned data is an array of arrays where each inner array is a subset of the input data [[*d₁*, *d₂*, …], [*d₀*, …], …].
 Each inner array is in input order.
 The outer array is in ascending order according to the associated dimension (*x* then *y*).

-By specifying a reducer for the *data* output, as described below, you can change how the binned data is computed.
+By specifying a reducer for the **data** output, as described below, you can change how the binned data is computed.
 The outputs may also include **filter** and **sort** options specified as reducers, and a **reverse** option to reverse the order of generated bins.
 By default, empty bins are omitted, and non-empty bins are generated in ascending threshold order.

-In addition to data, the following channels are automatically aggregated:
+In addition to data, the following channels are automatically output:

 * **x1** - the starting horizontal position of the bin
 * **x2** - the ending horizontal position of the bin